Applying for a Banquet Permit Online

 - The event would normally be held in the individual’s private home, but is so large that a separate facility is needed to accommodate it

 - The facility where the event is held is closed to the general public during the event and does not have a liquor license

 - There is no business purpose for the event or any financial gain

 - What does the Liquor and Cannabis Board do with my banquet permit?

 When you purchase your banquet permit online, an email copy of it is sent to your local liquor enforcement office.
 Officers can visit gatherings, so it is important that you sign and post a copy of your permit at the location where you will be serving the alcohol at your event.

 - Who do I contact with questions about banquet permits?

 For questions, call the Licensing Customer Service desk at (360) 664-1600 (select option 1).
-In addition, if you need further assistance or computer access, the LCB has IPads in our lobby.
 A customer service specialist will be happy to assist you.

 Notice: Effective July 1, 2017 the cost of a banquet permit will be reduced to $10